Self Password Management Tool

 LADSS, furthermore, helps reducing / ending the list of reset password tickets.
 Following is the list of possible password reset tickets usually received by help desk professionals:

 The employees raise these tickets after they have forgotten the password of their accounts.
-Using the LADSS - self-password reset software, the administrator no more need to deal with these tickets, as employees can reset the forgotten passwords by their own.
+Using the LADSS - self-password reset software, the administrator no more need to deal with such tickets, as employees can reset their forgotten passwords on their own.
 However, for that, they have to register themselves in the software database.

 Only those users, who are enrolled with LADSS - self-password reset software can reset domain password by answering a set of questions set by the system admin.
 This is how domain users are protected from accidental password reset by other users while utilizing this software.